Alternative Thing DSL Parser

 This is enough for several practical tasks:

-• verify docs/examples/**/*.things files during build,
+• verify *.things files during build

-• convert *.things definitions to YAML,
+• convert *.things definitions to other format i.e YAML

-• generate AsciiDoc from binding descriptors,
+• generate AsciiDoc from binding descriptors

-• check the same input with different parser implementations.
+• check input with different parser implementations

 Example: validate thing files